aantle11/JavaSprint1-PharmacySystemT3/README.md

 ---

-To Compile this project in the terminal please run the following commands:
+To Compile this project in the terminal please run the following commands it should only take a minute or two:

 cd Pharmcy
 javac \*.java